jstrait/clawhammer/README.markdown

 </tr>
 <tr>
     <td>35:</td>
-    <td>Flag for whether sound should be stretched to fill a full measure when played in Hammerhead.
+    <td>Flag for whether sound should be stretched to fill a full measure when played in HammerHead.
 (For example, a drum loop).
 Ignored by Clawhammer.</td>
     <td>0x01 for true, 0x00 for false</td>
 </tr>
 </table>

 The sample data payload follows the header.
 The length of the sample data is indicated in bytes 31-34 of the header.

 The sample data in each record only includes raw sample data, and not any headers specified by the \*.wav format.
-Hammerhead assumes that samples are 16-bit, 1 channel (mono), and with a sample rate of 44100.
+HammerHead assumes that samples are 16-bit, 1 channel (mono), and with a sample rate of 44100.
 Therefore, the header for each output \*.wav file will be identical, expect for the payload size.
 (For more on the \*.wav format, visit <http://ccrma.stanford.edu/courses/422/projects/WaveFormat/>).